 In Reception we ‘write’ from first hand experiences.
 We continue to write ‘formally’ each week in an adult supported group for a variety of purposes.
 Our writing goes into our very special learning journeys.

-It is essential that spelling, punctuation and grammar is taught weekly across both key stages, starting at Year 2.
+In the English curriculum, punctuation, grammar and spelling now play a key role in the child’s writing.
+It is essential that SPaG is taught weekly across both key stages, starting at Year 2.
 Our sessions are interactive and engaging.
-Some sessions are taught as stand-alone lessons and others are taught as starters to the day’s literacy lesson.
+Some sessions are taught as stand-alone lessons and others are taught as starters to the day’s english lesson.